QuEraComputing/Bloqade.jl/docs/src/topics/blockade.md

 ![BlockadRadius](../assets/bloqade_subspace_UDGradius.png)

 The ratio of the unit disk radius (dark red) to the blockade radius (red dashed) for several choices of atoms.
 Preferably, ``R_\text{max}/R_u\gg 1``, as large values mean that both perturbative conditions are preserved.
-Observe that for the
+For a 1d nearest neighbor line, the value is ``2``, and so ``(C_6/(2R_u)^6)\ll\Omega_b = (C_6/R_u^6)/8\ll (C_6/R_u^6)``.
+However, for an example arbitrary graph, this ratio is only ``1.15``, and so the perturbative limit ``0.42740\ll 0.6538\ll 1`` is not well-preserved.
+For this reason, there must be some care for choosing which graphs have appropriate dynamics within an approximately degenerate independent set subspace.
+Some graphs, like a 1d chain, are deep within the perturbative limits and so it is reasonable to expect that dynamics can ignore Rydberg tails.
+However, arbitrary graphs which have vertices close to the unit disk threshold may be sensitive to ``1/R^6`` Rydberg tails and may not have the expected dynamics.

+It should be noted and emphisized once again that this lower limit is only necessary if one needs the extra approximation of ignoring Rydberg interactions outside of the unit disk radius.
+If the subspace is chosen simply as an efficient way to speed up computation by truncating in energy, the value of ``\Omega`` does not have a lower bound.
+For example, if one wished to do dynamics of a ``\mathbb{Z}_3`` state, eg a next-nearest-neighbor chain, one can choose the blockade radius of a single site to truncate very high energy states, while choosing a value of ``\Omega`` which matches the blockade radius of the NNN chain.

 ## Example dynamics in the blockade subspace

 To emphisize the effectiveness of this independent set subspace, some example nonequilibrium dynamics are shown below, for a ring of 12 atoms seperated by ``7\mu m``.
-Given a blockade radius of ``R=7\mu m``, the energy scale is set to be ``\Omega \ll 7.296``MHz.
+The minimum distance of atoms not within the blockade radius is ``\approx13.5230\mu m``, so that the the blockade radius is ``R_b=7\mu m\times \sqrt{13.52/7}\approx 9.72937``.
+This sets the blockade energy scale is set to be ``\Omega_b \approx 1.0120``MHz, and the perturbative limits to be ``\Omega_b\ll 7.2961``MHz and ``\Omega_b\gg 0.1404``MHz.
 This set of atoms can be defined by

 ```@example blockade
 using Bloqade